pwlerke/CleaningDataProject/README.md

      - Appropriately labels the data set with descriptive variable names.
      - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
      - Writes the tidy data set out to a file called "tidyData.txt"

+### Tidy Dataset Output

+The tidy data set prepared by this repository's "run_analysis.R" script is written to an output file called "tidyData.txt" in the "UCI HAR Dataset" directory within the current working directory.